Improving Survey Inference in Two-phase Designs Using Bayesian Machine Learning: Discussion

 \section{Discussion}

-The main objective of this paper is to improve the statistical inference for population quantities in a two-phase survey design using the rich data information collected in the Phase-I sample.
-In current practice, weighted analyses based on the subsample weights are often used.
-This approach has three limitations.
-First, often there are high-dimensional auxiliary variables available in the Phase-I sample.
-It can be challenging to create subsample weights for the Phase-II sample based on all the available auxiliary variables collected in the Phase-I sample.
-The weighted estimator of the Phase-II sample can be biased if the subsample weights are not properly constructed.
-Second, the analyses using the subsample weights fail to account for the relationships between the auxiliary variables in the phase-I sample and the outcome of interest and thus it is a waste of useful information.
-Finally, the weighted estimates using the subsample weights can be inefficient when the subsample weights are highly variable.
-This is more of a concern in two-phase designs because the subsample weights are calculated as a product of the sample weights for the Phase-I sample and a subsample weighting adjustment.
+The primary objective of this paper is to improve statistical inference for population quantities in two-phase complex survey designs by leveraging the rich auxiliary information collected in the Phase I sample.
+Weighted analyses are the most commonly used approach to estimate population quantities in two-phase designs, adjusting for the nonresponse and selection bias.
+However, these methods have several limitations.
+First, high-dimensional auxiliary variables are often present in the Phase I sample, posing challenges in constructing subsample weights for the Phase II sample based on all available auxiliary variables collected in Phase I. The resulting weighted estimator may be biased if the subsample weights are not properly specified.
+Second, weighted analyses based on subsample weights typically fail to account for the relationships between auxiliary variables and outcomes, thereby overlooking useful predictive information.
+Finally, some respondents may have very small estimated response propensities, leading to extremely large weights and, consequently, high variance in the weighted estimators.
+This issue is especially pronounced in two-phase designs, where the final weights are calculated as the product of the Phase I weights and subsample adjustment factors.